ACW Epic - mini project

 Confederate 6th Louisiana make their first foray over the bridge, but are repulsed by 7th Indiana.

 The Confederates approach the creek and firefights break out along the line.
-The Union artillery is targeted by some very accurate cannon and are forced to withdraw onto the sheltered side of the hill.
+The Union artillery is targeted by some very accurate Confederate cannon fire and are forced to withdraw onto the sheltered side of the hill.

 6th Louisiana gather themselves together and charge across the bridge, but the attack fails with heavy casualties and the regiment withdraws becoming ‘unsteady’ and unlikely to return to the fray.